andycroll/andycroll.com/_posts/2021/2021-03-08-turn-off-the-bits-of-rails-you-dont-use.md

 The components in the 'full' Rails stack are battle-tested, well maintained, and nearly always a decent solution, even if your personal preferences lie elsewhere.

-If you want to add one of the missing frameworks back into your application you may need to fiddle to get the correct configuration in place.
+If you want to add one of the missing frameworks back into your application it might be fiddly to get the correct configuration in place.